-This sub-indicator measures the efficiency of case management and settlement procedures within the assessed countries.
-Foreign investors place a premium on adherence by the host countries of their obligations to provide accessible, clear and predictable legislation, avoid retrospective changes to legal acts, ensure equality before the law, resolve disputes without undue cost or delay and, comply with their commitments under international, as well as national laws.
+This sub-indicator measures the efficiency of casemanagement and settlement procedures within the assessed countries.
+Foreign investors place a premium on adherence by the host countries of their obligations to: provide accessible, clear and predictable legislation, avoid retrospective changes to legal acts, ensure equality before the law, resolve disputes without undue cost or delay, and comply with their commitments under international, as well as national laws.

 Well-organised judicial procedures help to foster investor-State trust.
 Effective enforcement of foreign judgments and awards reduces uncertainty because investors are assured that the domestic courts will safeguard their rights.
 Similarly, the existence of appeal mechanisms and domestic dispute mitigation instruments, such as an investment ombudsman and mediation, provide additional avenues for resolving conflicts between investors and States.
-Beyond the national legal system, governments must provide an extra layer of protection to investors by granting them recourse to dispute settlement mechanisms under international law.
-They may give foreign investors this benefit either through bilateral investment treaties (BITs) or on a case-by-case basis.
+Beyond the national legal system, governments must provide an extra layer of protection to investors by granting them recourse to dispute-settlement mechanisms under international law.
+They may give foreign investors this benefit either through BITs or on a case-by-case basis.

-SUB-INDICATOR: RESPECT FOR PROPERTY RIGHTS
+RESPECT FOR PROPERTY RIGHTS

 This sub-indicator assesses the risk to investors of losing ownership or control due to governmental actions or restrictions.
-Such actions can also lead to the additional risk of discrimination when foreign investors typically suffer such loss.
+These actions can also lead to the additional risk of discrimination when foreign investors in particular suffer such loss.